 Winged cherub's head below inscription tablet.

-Monument dedicated to George Beeston in Bunbury, Cheshire d.
+Monument in Bunbury, Cheshire commemorating George Beeston d.
 1601Memorial: M1699

 Recumbent effigy in armour, on a table tomb carved with three shields of arms.
 The figure is within an arch flanked by pillars on plinths.
 An inscription on the back wall with arms above.
 At the top, pyramids supporting shields of arms, a second inscription between them with armorials above.
 This inscription tablet set within a border carved with military trophies, a cannon and a ship.

-Window dedicated to Sir Walter Ralegh d.
+Window dedicated to Sir Walter Raleigh d.
 1618, in Bristol Cathedral.Memorial: M5891

 Full length standing figure in four light window as companion to Robert Blake.